 data_gen.fit(X_train) # Assuming X_train is the image dataset

 Visualizing your data can offer deep insights into its structure and distribution.
-Tools such as Matplotlib, Seaborn, and Pandas are frequently used to understand datasets better.
+Tools such as Matplotlib, Seaborn, and Pandas make it easier to explore the structure and distribution of your dat in an intuitive way.

 Supervised learning involves training an algorithm on a labeled dataset.
 This means that for every input, there is a corresponding output, and the algorithm learns to map the input to the output.
 Supervised learning can be categorized into Regression and Classification tasks.